-Instead of an in-person festival in 2020, we are showcasing all the creative vibrancy in the Quabbin region and beyond are are supporting our exhibitors of the past who reside and work in the area.
+Instead of an in-person festival in 2020, we showcased all the creative vibrancy in the Quabbin region and beyond are have been supporting our exhibitors of the past who reside and work in the area.
 We encourage you to shop from these artists when you are in need of handmade gifts or services for yourself or your friends and family.
 Also, check out our new YouTube channel where we highlight all our previous exhibitors.
 Watch the playlist for Artists and Handmade Work here.

 Previous Artist Exhibitors (listed alphabetically)